Improving the health and wellbeing, reducing inequalities and increasing healthy life expectancy of all people in Croydon.

 The Joint Strategic Needs Assessment (JSNA) aims to assess the current and future health and social care needs of the local community, and make recommendations on how to improve health and wellbeing and reduce inequalities for all ages.
 The JSNA is produced jointly by Croydon Council and other major local partner organisations.
 The Croydon JSNA can be found on this site here.

-- Public Health England publish an overall health profile for Croydon, plus several themed profiles for a wide range of topics that can be accessed from the PHE data and analysis tools webpage, and from their Fingertips platform.
+- The UK Health Security Agency (UKHSA) publish an overall health profile for Croydon, plus several themed profiles for a wide range of topics that can be accessed from their data and analysis tools webpage, and from Fingertips platform.

 - The Greater London Authority Data Store is a free and open data-sharing portal where anyone can access data relating to the capital.
 It contains information relating to health, communities, housing, community safety, environment, transport, jobs and the economy.